telemark-arkiv/tfk-recruitment-sendmail/README.md

 Sends mail if there are new openings

 ## Requirements
-You'll need a SendGrid account.
+You'll need a [SendGrid](https://sendgrid.com/) account and an API-key.

-You'll need an API for recruitments similiar to the one used by Telemark fylkeskommune.
+You'll need an API for recruitments similiar to the one used by [Telemark fylkeskommune](https://api.t-fk.no/recruitments).

 ## Installation
 ```